Congregational and community partners

 If you are willing to serve as a congregational liaison with VICPP for your congregation, please contact Yanet@VirginiaInterfaithCenter.org or call 804-643-2474.

-Please link to the following congregational resources to assist you in your advocacy and social justice ministries.
+Please link to the following resources to assist you in your advocacy and social justice work.

 Advocacy Toolkit: A general toolkit on how you can lift your voice in the public sphere.